If you are an aspiring course creator, you’ve likely heard that the online course industry is a booming, soon-to-be $300+ billion industry.

 7: Create More Courses!

-This one may sound obvious, but it may surprise you how often a course creator builds something great, launches it, promotes it, and then moves on to the next “shiny object”.
+It may surprise you how often a course creator builds something great, launches it, promotes it, and then moves on to the next “shiny object”.

 Success as a course creator doesn’t just happen.